 TO THE CURB?
 Piping storm water to the curb and dumping it into the street is often done with downspout connections in new building plans, especially when drain pipes can’t be tied-in to existing storm sewers.
 Most storm sewer systems have been engineered for set flow rates, and it’s often difficult to get permission to tie-in to an existing storm sewer, even though this is the ideal solution.
 Check with your municipality for local codes and regulations.

 The biggest problem with water dumped over the curb is that it freezes in northern climates in the winter.
 In freezing weather, the steady flow of underground water can create large “ice flows” along the curb, creating a slipping hazard to pedestrians and vehicles.
 In summer, water flow along a curb can grow algae, as well as provide a favorable environment for mosquitoes.
 Protruding pipes can be crushed by vehicles and are difficult to mow around.

-French drain I photographed in my travels.
-It was installed at the top of a slope to intercept water runoff from above.
-Water flow was piped to the curb which was notched to reduce the height of the pipe.
+This French drain was installed at the top of a slope to intercept water runoff from above.
+Water flow was piped to the asphalt curb which was notched to reduce the height of the drain pipe.